Graph Neural Networks with Feature and Structure Aware Random Walk: Experiments

 \subsection{Datasets}

-We conduct experiments on seven disassortative graph datasets and three assortative graph datasets, which are widely used in previous work.
+We conduct experiments\footnote{Code available at \href{https://anonymous.4open.science/r/DiLGCN-CT}{https://anonymous.4open.science/r/DiLGCN-CT}.} on seven disassortative (heterophilous) graph datasets and three assortative (homophilous) graph datasets, which are widely used in previous work~\cite{pei2019geom,zhu2020beyond,chien2021adaptive}.
 Specifically, the disassortative datasets including three web page graphs from the WebKB dataset~\cite{pei2019geom} ({\it Texas}, {\it Wisconsin} and {\it Cornell}), three webpage graphs from Wikipedia~\cite{pei2019geom} ({\it Actor}, {\it Chameleon} and {\it Squirrel}) and a social network of European Deezer~\cite{lim2021new} ({\it deezer}).
 On the other hand, the assortative datasets including two citation networks ({\it CoraML}~\cite{bojchevski2018deep} and {\it Citeseer}~\cite{frasca2020sign}) and a coauthor network ({\it CoauthorCS}~\cite{shchur2018pitfalls}).
 In order to distinguish assortative and disassortative graph datasets, \citet{zhu2020beyond} propose the edge homophily ratio as a metric to measure the homophily of a graph $h = \frac{|\{ (v_i, v_j) \in E: y_i = y_j \}|}{|E|}$, where $y_i$ is the label of $v_i$.
 This metric is defined as the proportion of edges that connect two nodes of the same class.
 The datasets that we used have edge homophily ratio ranging from low to high.

 For all disassortative datasets except deezer, we use the feature vectors, class labels, and 10 fixed splits (48\%/32\%/20\% of nodes per class for train/validation/test) from~\cite{pei2019geom}.
 For deezer, we use 5 fixed splits (50\%/25\%/25\% for train/validation/test) provided by~\cite{lim2021new}.
 For all assortative datasets, we use the same split as~\cite{tong2020digraph}, i.e., 20 labels per class for the training set, 500 labels for validation set and the rest for test set.
 The detailed information and statistics of these datasets are shown in \Cref{tab:datasets}.